Lipe-Albuquerque/Lipe-Albuquerque.github.io/README.md

 # PORTFOLIO

 - This project refers to my personal portfolio.
-- My goal with this project was:
+- My goal with this project is:
     - Introduce myself
-    - List my projects
+    - Show my projects
-    - Provide forms of contact
+    - Inform my contacts
     - Demonstrate Hardskills

 </br>